eegli/spotify-history/README.md

 }
 ```

-5. [Follow the quickstart guide](https://developers.google.com/drive/api/v3/quickstart/nodejs) to create a Google Cloud project and enable the Drive API.
-Follow the steps.
+5. **Google Drive setup** - [Follow the quickstart guide](https://developers.google.com/drive/api/v3/quickstart/nodejs) to create a Google Cloud project and enable the Drive API.
 When asked to configure the consent screen, your publishing status should be _testing_.
 You will need to manually add the Google account who's drive you want to use under "Test users".
 In the end, you should be prompted to download your OAuth client credentials for your newly created desktop client as a JSON file.
 6. Download the credentials file, rename it to `credentials_google.json` and put it in the `.secrets` folder.
 It should look like this:

 ```json